sigp/lighthouse/book/src/help_bn.md

       --graffiti <GRAFFITI>
           Specify your custom graffiti to be included in blocks.
 Defaults to the current version and commit, truncated to fit in 32 bytes.
-      --hierarchy-exponents <EXPONENTS>
+      --hdiff-buffer-cache-size <SIZE>
+          Number of hierarchical diff (hdiff) buffers to cache in memory.
+Each buffer is around the size of a BeaconState so you should be cautious about setting this value too high.
+This flag is irrelevant for most nodes, which run with state pruning enabled. [default: 16] --hierarchy-exponents <EXPONENTS>
           Specifies the frequency for storing full state snapshots and hierarchical diffs in the freezer DB.
 Accepts a comma-separated list